Hasbro is crap.

 And this isn’t nearly all of them: other Cyclops’, Black Panther, re-releases with a cape, and more down the line, I’m sure.
 That Adam Warlock just came out.
 Just add some crappy deco, maybe use one purple arm from a different figure, y’know, despite it being longer = new figure.

 What about the Sentry mould?
-Shit, what about the Sentry head?
+Geez, what about the Sentry head?

 Perhaps I’m going too hard, too fast here.
 Let me explain where I’m coming from.

 I’m not an old curmudgeon, but I feel like one.
-Born in 1988, I got a childhood of the Spider-Man, X-Men and Iron Man animated series’ of the 90’s, which is still incredible stuff.
+I got a childhood of the Spider-Man, X-Men and Iron Man animated series’ of the 90’s, which is still incredible stuff.
 I inherited the comics my older cousin collected, and even though at the time I was just going through them to look at boobs, eventually I learned to appreciate what treasures these were.
-Later I learned to differentiate between the quality work of Walt Simonson, John Byrne, John Romita Sr, Sal Buscema and that of inferior quality – Mark Bagley, Rob Liefeld, and a lot of the 90’s guys.
-Coupled with an interest in drawing, I learned about anatomy, coloring, and dynamism.
+Later I learned to differentiate between the quality work of Walt Simonson, John Byrne, John Romita Sr, Sal Buscema and that of inferior quality – Mark Bagley, Rob Liefeld, and a lot of those 90’s guys.
+Coupled with an interest in drawing, I learned a little about anatomy, coloring, and dynamism.

-I was always into toys, and even though I’d already entered puberty when I first saw Spider-Man Classics Series 1 on the pegs at the local Warehouse (New Zealand’s Wal-Mart), I was taken.
+Always into toys, when I saw the Spider-Man Classics Series 1 on the pegs at the local Warehouse (New Zealand’s Wal-Mart), I was taken.
 Those waves were pretty hit and miss, with that wack Venom, and a Man-Spider I didn’t care for, but once I had my 20 bucks from mowing the lawn I was ready to pick up that first Spidey.

-I picked up a Cap from Marvel Legends Series 1 not long after, and yet was pretty conservative in my purchases from then on.
+Not long after, I picked up a Cap from Marvel Legends Series 1, and yet was pretty conservative in my purchases from then on.
 I kept admiring them on the pegs though.

 Nowadays, no matter the cheapness, or shonkiness of them, Legends are 40 NZD.
 How is it that in addition to a unique, high-quality figure you used to get parts for BAF’s like this: